domingosl/email-validator/README.md

 # 0xAI
-Get meaningful insights from your email addresses thanks to AI.
+Get meaningful validation insights from email addresses thanks to AI.

 With ❤ From Milan 🍕, By Eng.
 Domingo Lupo